ncatlab/nlab-content/pages/9/5/5/7/17559/content.md

 * [[Thoralf Skolem]],
   _Some remarks on axiomatized set theory_, 1922

-is a talk in which some major ideas of set theory appear and the idea of set theoretic foundation is discussed.
+is a talk in which some major ideas of [[set theory]] appear and the idea of set theoretic [[foundation of mathematics|foundation]] is discussed.

 ## Content

 Axiomatic set theory at the stage of this talk is not a formal theory, i.e. not conceived as being a manipulation of strings.
-Instead the axioms are considered to describe a certain universe or range of things $B$ (German "Bereich").
+Instead the axioms are considered to describe properties of a certain universe or range of things $B$ (German "Bereich").
-This $B$ would be called underlying set of a model in modern terminology
+This $B$ would be called underlying set of a model in modern terminology.

 ### Die Eigent&#252;mlichkeit, dass man mit "Bereichen" gewisser Beschaffenheit anfangen muss, um "Mengen" behandeln zu k&#246;nnen.